Olean Refiners: Interstate League 1905 to 1908

 The 1890, the "Olean" team first played minor league baseball as members of the New York-Pennsylvania League.
-The Refiners were immeidately preceded in minor league play by the 1898 "Olean" team, who played the season as members of the Iron and Oil League.
+The Refiners were immediately preceded in minor league play by the 1898 "Olean" team, who played the season as members of the Iron and Oil League.

 In 1905, Olean resumed hosting minor league play, when the Olean "Refiners" became members of the reformed six–team Class D level Interstate League.
 The Bradford Drillers, Coudersport Giants, Erie Fishermen, Jamestown Hill Climbers and Kane Mountaineers teams joined Olean in beginning league play on April 25, 1905.

 Interstate League teams, Olean included, had a salary cap of $750 per team per month.
 The league required the home team to pay the visiting team $50.00 per game for weekday games, with a rain guarantee of $25.00.
 On Saturdays and holidays, the gate receipts were divided equally by between teams.

 The "Refiners" nickname corresponds to the Oil industry in the Olean area.
 Oil was first discovered 1627, 12 miles north of Olean.
 From 1865 to 1930, Olean and its surrounding oil fields claimed to be the largest producer of oil in the world, before production greatly diminished in subsequent years.

 In their first season of play, the Refiners placed third in the 1905 Interstate League standings.
 Completing the season with an overall record of 54–50, the Refiners finished 8.5 games behind the first place Coudersport Giants, with Al Lawson and Eddie Foster serving as managers.
 In the final league standings, the Coudersport Giants (59–38) finished 1.0 game ahead of the second place Erie Fisherman (58–39), followed by The Olean Refiners (54–50), Bradford Drillers (46–54), Kane Mountaineers (40–56) and Jamestown Hill Climbers/DuBois Miners (40–60).